‘I have to go’: Fans who’ve been to every Super Bowl book in

 In the stands, they’ll be seated several rows apart.

 “Of course I’m concerned.
 Who wouldn’t be?
 My doctor’s concerned.
-He said don’t go,” Crisman, 84, of Kennebunk, Maine, said.
+He said don’t go,” said Crisman, 84, of Kennebunk, Maine.

 Crisman, who is flying from Boston to the game site of Tampa, Florida, hasn’t been on a plane since his return trip from last year’s Super Bowl.
 He’s bringing his daughter, a medical technician who has been working COVID-19 vaccination clinics, to the game this year.